-The school may implement all, or some of the following responses to bullying behaviours:
+The Principal or Wellbeing Officer may implement all, or some of the following responses to bullying behaviours:

-- Offer counselling support to the victim student or students, including referral to the Student Wellbeing Team, ESS, an external provider. - Offer counselling support to the perpetrator student or students, including referral to the Student Wellbeing Team, ESS, an external provider. - Offer counselling support to affected students, including witnesses and/or friends of the victim student, including referrals as above. - Facilitate a restorative practice meeting with all or some of the students involved.
+- Offer counselling support to the victim student or students, including referral to the Student Wellbeing Team, SSS, external provider. - Offer counselling support to the perpetrator student or students, including referral to the Student Wellbeing Team, SSS, external provider. - Offer counselling support to affected students, including witnesses and/or friends of the victim student, including referral to the Student Wellbeing Team, SSS, external provider - Facilitate a restorative practice meeting with all or some of the students involved.
 The objective of restorative practice is to repair relationships that have been damaged by bringing about a sense of remorse and restorative action on the part of the person who has bullied someone and forgiveness by the person who has been bullied. - Facilitate a mediation between some or all of the students involved to help to encourage students to take responsibility for their behaviour and explore underlying reasons for conflict or grievance.
-Mediation is only suitable if all students are involved voluntarily and demonstrate a willingness to engage in the mediation process.

-- Facilitate a process using the Support Group Method, involving the victim student(s), the perpetrator students and a group of students who are likely to be supportive of the victim(s). - Implement a Method of Shared Concern process with all students involved in the bullying. - Implement disciplinary consequences for the perpetrator students, which may include removal of privileges, detention, suspension and/or expulsion consistent with our Student Wellbeing and Engagement policy, the Ministerial Order on Suspensions and Expulsions and any other relevant Department policy. - Facilitate a Student Support Group meeting and/or Behaviour Support Plan for affected students. - Prepare an Individual Management Plan restricting contact between victim and perpetrator students. - Provide discussion and/or mentoring for different social and emotional learning competencies of the students involved, including connecting affected students with an older Student Mentor, resilience programs, etc. - Monitor the behaviour of the students involved for an appropriate time and take follow up action if necessary. - Implement year group targeted strategies to reinforce positive behaviours.

-The school is responsible for maintaining up to date records of the investigation of and responses to bullying behaviour.
+Mediation is only suitable if all students are involved voluntarily and demonstrate a willingness to engage in the mediation process. - Facilitate a process using the Support Group Method, involving the victim student(s), the perpetrator students and a group of students who are likely to be supportive of the victim(s). - Implement a Method of Shared Concern process with all students involved in the bullying. - Implement disciplinary consequences for the perpetrator students, which may include removal of privileges, detention, suspension and/or expulsion consistent with our Student Wellbeing and Engagement policy, the Ministerial Order on Suspensions and Expulsions and any other relevant Department policy. - Facilitate a Student Support Group meeting and/or Behaviour Support Plan for affected students. - Prepare a Student Safety Plan or Individual Management Plan restricting contact between victim and perpetrator students. - Provide discussion and/or mentoring for different social and emotional learning competencies of the students involved, including consultation with the Wellbeing Officer. - Monitor the behaviour of the students involved for an appropriate time and take follow up action if necessary. - Implement year group targeted strategies to reinforce positive behaviours - Principal or Wellbeing Officer is responsible for maintaining up to date records of the investigation of and responses to bullying behaviour.

-We understand the importance of monitoring and following up on the progress of students who have been involved in or affected by bullying behaviour.
-Where appropriate, school staff will also endeavour to provide parents/carers with updates on the management of bullying incidents.
+Hillsmeade Primary School understands the importance of monitoring and following up on the progress of students who have been involved in or affected by bullying behaviour.
+Where appropriate, school staff will also endeavour to provide parents and carers with updates on the management of bullying incidents.